AP sources: Harris/Rales group submits bid for Commanders

 The people spoke to The Associated Press on condition of anonymity Tuesday because details of the bid have not been publicly announced.

-The Harris/Rales group, which includes basketball Hall of Famer Magic Johnson, is one of multiple bidders involved in the sale process.
-Houston Rockets owner Tilman Fertitta and Canadian billionaire Steve Apostolopoulos are also in the running.
+The Harris/Rales group, which includes basketball Hall of Famer Magic Johnson, is one of multiple suitors interested in purchasing the Commanders.
+Houston Rockets owner Tilman Fertitta and Canadian billionaire Steve Apostolopoulos also have been in the running.

-ESPN first reported the Harris/Rales group submitted the bid, meeting Snyder’s $6 billion asking price.
+ESPN reported the Harris/Rales group submitted the bid at Snyder’s $6 billion asking price.
+Snyder had yet to accept an offer when the league’s finance committee met Monday so his future wasn’t openly discussed.

+“The information is very little to none in terms of the 31 of us (owners), and probably even the league office right now,” Indianapolis Colts owner Jim Irsay said.

 Harris, who owns the NBA’s Philadelphia 76ers and NHL’s New Jersey Devils, brought on Rales, a billionaire who also grew up in Maryland, just outside Washington, earlier this year.
 Johnson, who has ownership experience with Major League Baseball’s Los Angeles Dodgers and others, later joined the group.

+Three-quarters of the owners would need to approve the sale.
+A vote could take place at the league meetings in May in Minnesota.

-Last fall, with multiple investigations ongoing into the team’s workplace culture and finances, longtime owner Dan Snyder and his wife Tanya hired a firm to explore selling part or all of the team.
-That came two weeks after Indianapolis Colts owner Jim Irsay said there was “merit to remove” Snyder, which would take an unprecedented vote of 24 of the other 31 owners.
+Last fall, with multiple investigations ongoing into the team’s workplace culture and finances, Snyder and his wife Tanya hired a firm to explore selling part or all of the team.
+That decision came two weeks after Irsay said there was “merit to remove” Snyder, which would take an unprecedented vote of 24 of the other 31 owners.

-Selling the team would avoid going down that road, though the process has dragged on long enough that the situation may not be fully resolved by the end of the annual league meeting this week in Arizona.

-Once Snyder accepts an offer, he must submit the bidder’s name to the NFL for approval.
-That hasn’t happened yet, a person told The AP on Monday.
-Three-quarters of the owners would need to approve any sale.

 Dallas Cowboys owner Jerry Jones said Snyder’s situation has changed their relationship.